Hnivel/Hnivel/README.md

 # Welcome

-I’m **Lê Phan Khải Vinh**, a junior pursuing a Bachelor of Science in Computer Science at VNU‑HCM - Ho Chi Minh City University of Technology.
-I specialize in software engineering, focusing on designing and building robust, efficient systems.
+I’m **Lê Phan Khải Vinh**, a junior pursuing a Bachelor of Science in Computer Science (Honors Program) at Ho Chi Minh City University of Technology – VNU‑HCM.
+I specialize in software engineering, with a strong focus on backend development, distributed systems, and scalable architectures.
+Currently, I’m a Software Engineer at Zalo, where I contribute to backend services and system-level infrastructure that power large-scale applications.

 <p align="center">
   <a href="https://www.facebook.com/hnivel.0205/" target="_blank">